jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-08-Do-It-Anyway.md

 That doesn’t mean it’s easy.
 It means it’s *possible.*

----
+### In Marriage, and Everywhere Else

-### In Marriage—and Everywhere Else
+I believe marriage teaches us how to love others.
 Imagine your spouse is off.
 Quiet.
 Distant.
-You could mirror it—stay cold, hold back affection, keep score.
+You could mirror it, stay cold, hold back affection, keep score.
 Or…
 You could cook the meal, say the kind word, offer the gentle touch.
 You could *do it anyway.*

 That doesn’t make you weak.
-That makes you *free*—free from needing their behavior to justify your own.
+That makes you *free*, free from needing their behavior to justify your own.

 Galatians 6:9 puts it like this:
 > *“Let us not grow weary of doing good, for in due season we will reap, if we do not give up.”*